Manager or Leader

 What does a leadership role mean to me?

-In my opinion, a leader leads by example and does not feel the need to stand out from their peers.
-A leader is not the go-to person on the direction of how things are moving or the face of their team.
-They are, however, the ones to inspire and empower others to do great things.
-A leader may only be recognized by their immediate peers but outside of them, they should only be viewed as part of the team.
+A leader leads by example and does not feel the need to stand out from their peers.
+A leader is different from the go-to person in the direction of how things are moving or the face of their team.
+They are, however, the ones who inspire and empower others to do great things.
+A leader may only be recognized by their immediate peers, but they should only be viewed as part of the team outside of them.
 Remember the Twitter post I linked to above?
-I think the leader should not stand out externally to their team.
-A true leader will bring those up around them, and the whole team should deliver the same message.
+The leader should refrain from standing out externally to their team.
+A true leader will bring those around them; the team should deliver the same message.
 Now, their manager may recognize who the leader is, but outside of that, no one should know.
-A true leaders should never be felt they belong in the spotlight.
+A true leader should never feel they belong in the spotlight.
 True leaders should have their whole team in the spotlight.
-Often true leaders may or may not even recognize that they are.
+Often, true leaders may or may not even recognize that they are.
 If you realize it, be humble and never use it to take the upper hand.
-Use it in a way to empower those around you.
+Use it in a way that empowers those around you.

 Conclusion

-As you can probably tell, this topic is very passionate for me.
+I am very passionate about this topic.
 Am I right in my opinions here?
-Probably not, as they are just that, my opinions.
-However, I do believe these are great topics for discussion.
+Probably not, as they are just that: my opinions.
+However, these are great topics for discussion.

 I also put this tweet out a week or so ago.
 And I truly meant it!
 And I also received numerous amazing messages from folks!
 And for anyone reading this post, feel free to reach out!